 Over 25 years ago, two wonderful ladies with a background in education decided to create Literacy Lubbock to give everyone who is interested the opportunity to help those in need.
-Helping the community grew to become a permanent part of the lives of our members.
+Helping the community grow to become a permanent part of the lives of our members.

 We've teamed up with...

 Julie Laughlin, Executive Director

 Julie Laughlin, Executive Director, has a Bachelor's Degree in Human Sciences from Texas Tech University.
 Before coming to Literacy Lubbock, Julie was employed at South Plains College as the Project Coordinator of the Tech Prep Program.
 Julie maintains all bookkeeping records.
 Julie is acting communication liaison between other staff members and the Board.
 Acting as a fundraising coordinator, Julie works closely with the Director of Operations and Development in team planning, facilitating and record keeping for fundraising programs.